 CCARE’s goal is to increase community participation via:

-- Face-to-face community education seminars to inform and empower patients
+Face-to-face community education seminars

-- Robust community-research partnerships to streamline the translation of innovative research to community-based health practices, improving health outcomes for all
+Robust community-research partnerships to streamline the translation of innovative research to community-based health practices, improving health outcomes for all.

 By encouraging minority participation in cancer prevention, screening practices and education within the community, CCARE raises awareness of available cancer-related resources and closes health care gaps.
 Working in concert with community groups, City of Hope staff provides invaluable time and expertise in the areas of cancer prevention, genetics, survivorship, quality of life, treatment, pain management, psychosocial concerns and family issues.

-Understanding the Disparities
+Understanding Health Disparities

 Proper representation of ethnic minorities in clinical trials is important so that disparate responses to treatment and idiosyncratic adverse drug reactions can be noted and studied.
 City of Hope is at the forefront of innovation in personalized therapeutic approaches that take into account individual biomarkers to optimize patient outcomes and eventually make cancer not just treatable, but eminently curable.